iatecookies/LearnPython/README.md

 - World design
 - Educative elements
 - Fishes can eat each other
+- Fisherboats are fishing using nets or fishing rods
+- Plastic kills fishes
 - Game settings adjuster for the player
 - Cutscenes
 - Special NPC like a mermaid or spooky ghost